-You should also do some research and find out what kind of care each facility provides.
-Low care homes generally just provide accommodation with some personal care and occasional nursing care required.
-High care facilities generally look after people with a greater degree of frailty, who need continuous nursing care.
-These higher care facilities might be too intimidating when you’re just starting out, and you might need more training before you could work there.
+Do some research and find out what kind of care each facility provides.
+Low care homes generally provide accommodation, along with occasional personal and nursing care, when required.
+High care facilities, like residential aged care centres, generally look after people who need continuous nursing care and even occupational therapy, which people doing student placement might find too intimidating.

 It helps to ask!

 Call these providers straight up or drop by to enquire!
 Emails are easy to forget and overlook, while a ringing phone or a person in the lobby is harder to ignore.